-In this paper, we analyze tax efficient smart-beta portfolios based on the flagship STOXX Factor Index Suite with direct indexing to realize the tax advantages.
-Smart-beta strategies naturally lend themselves to tax alpha given their high turnover.
-The STOXX Factor Index suite consists of the Value, Momentum, Small Size, Low Risk, and Quality single-factor indices and a multifactor index engineered to deliver the risk premium associated with each factor using a diversified index of securities with carefully managed exposure, liquidity, and risk characteristics.
+In this paper, we analyze tax efficient smart-beta portfolios based on the flagship STOXX Factor Index Suite with direct indexing to realize the tax advantages as smart beta strategies naturally lend themselves to tax alpha given their high turnover.
+We do this by:

-We first document the poor post-tax performance of the tax-agnostic STOXX Factor Indices that are not designed with tax efficiency in mind.
-We then generate novel “tax-managed” factor portfolios by running a supplementary optimization that minimizes the tax gains of the portfolio while preserving the characteristics of the tax-agnostic portfolio, and show that they harvest an annualized tax-alpha ranging from 0.7-1.1% over the factor risk premium.
-We also show that our tax alpha results are robust by generating a hierarchy of tax-managed portfolios that trade-off factor alpha and tax efficiency, starting our backtests in different market environments, and running the tax optimization with different short-term and long-term tax rates.
+- Our tax alpha results are robust by generating a hierarchy of tax-managed portfolios that trade-off factor alpha and tax efficiency, starting our portfolio backtests in different market environments, and running the tax optimization with different short-term and long-term tax rates.

 For more information about our direct indexing solutions, visit Qontigo Solutions for Direct Indexing.